CosmWasm/awesome-cosmwasm/README.md

 - [cosmy-wasmy](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy) - A vscode extension to interact with CosmWasm smart contracts on devnet or testnet chains.
 Allows to query, execute, upload contracts as well as provide code completion snippets.
 - [cosmwander](https://cosmwander.xyz) - Explore on-chain cosmwasm contracts and discover their message scheme.
 - [WELLDONE Code](https://docs.welldonestudio.io/code/getting-started) - Remix IDE plugin that supports CosmWasm.
 It is a web-based IDE that allows developers to deploy smart contracts and execute functions through a browser wallet.
 It supports its own compiler server, so developers do not need to set up a development environment.
-- [Cosmwasm Studio](https://github.com/oraichain/smart-studio) - Monaco IDE that supports CosmWasm.
+- [CosmWasm Studio](https://github.com/oraichain/smart-studio) - Monaco IDE that supports CosmWasm.
 It allows developers to code, build smart contracts and execute functions through a simulation.
 It supports its own rust-analyzer in Web Assembly so developers can code it the same as local VS Code.
 - [cosmwasm-tools](https://github.com/oraichain/cosmwasm-tools) - A super
   fast and cross-platform alternative to `rust-optimizer` that produces optimized wasm files.
   Written in Typescript, supporting watch mode, parallel builds, and ts-codegen sharing common dependencies.